htkhiem/grassquitto/README.md

 - Associated peripherals and power source.
 - An Android device, or install the emulator.

+## Installing
+Please go to the `Releases` section for the APK.

 ## Building
+If you prefer building from source:
 1. Get Android Studio.
 2. Install the Dart and Flutter SDKs.
 3. Install the Dart and Flutter plugins to Android Studio and make sure they can find your SDKs.